Pelvic Exam at a Glance

 - Easy to get

-Pelvic exams are very important for women’s health.
+Pelvic exams can help you stay healthy and find any problems.
 But many of us feel nervous about getting pelvic exams because they are about our sexual and reproductive organs.
 It’s very common for women to be especially worried about having their first pelvic exam.
 If you are feeling anxious or uneasy about your pelvic exam, the information on this page may be helpful.
 Knowing what to expect can help you relax.

 What Is a Pelvic Exam?

-Whether you are straight, lesbian, bisexual, married, single, sexually active or not, your pelvic exam is a normal and important part of taking care of your body.
-During a pelvic exam, a health care provider examines your pelvic area.
-It includes your vulva and your internal reproductive organs — your cervix, ovaries, fallopian tubes, uterus, and vagina.
+Whether you are straight, lesbian, bisexual, married, single, sexually active or not, a pelvic exam is a normal part of taking care of your body.
+During a pelvic exam, a health care provider examines your vulva and your internal reproductive organs — your cervix, ovaries, fallopian tubes, uterus, and vagina.

 During your pelvic exam, your provider will look for signs of infection and other conditions.
 It will most likely include taking a few cells from your cervix for a Pap test.
 This is to protect you from cervical cancer.
 Detecting problems early can help you get the treatment you need to keep healthy.

-The pelvic exam is a very important part of a woman's periodic gynecological visit — also called a gyn exam.
+The pelvic exam is often part of a woman's periodic gynecological visit — also called a gyn exam.
 Gynecology is health care for women.
 A gyn exam checks out a woman's health — especially her sexual and reproductive health.
 It may include

 When Should I Have My First Pelvic Exam?

-Unless you have a medical problem, you should have your first pelvic exam when you turn 21.
+Unless you have a medical problem, you should have your first pelvic exam and Pap test when you turn 21.

 Before needing pelvic exams, young women are encouraged to have periodic gyn visits with their health care providers.
 During these visits, a young woman can ask questions and talk with her health care provider about growing up, changes in her body, and any concerns she has.
 These checkups help make sure that she is healthy and developing as she should.
 Most often, these early visits do not include a pelvic exam.